ntclark/PostScript/Readme.md

 mightily to the high cost of software development. *Please* don't say "re-inventing the wheel", that will make me puke.

 ## My lifetime passion
+---

-<p style="text-align:center;width: 256px">To completely expose the absolute SHIT that ALL open source, and as far as I know, most if not ALL proprietary software truly is.</p>
+<p style="margin-left:64px; text-align:center;width: 256px">To completely expose the absolute **shit** that ALL open source, and, as far as I know, most if not ALL proprietary software truly is.</p>
+---
 In my 43 years of deep technical software language; platform; techniques; that is, everything involved in the production of software; experience - I have never been able to fathom why on EARTH the software implementations I have encountered are considered "acceptable" when they (<b>all of them</b>) are SO sloppy, absolutely fraught with bugs, while extensibility and maintainability are as far away as the moon, and which is architected no better than I could have done as a 10 year old.